ZupIT/horusec-docs/content/en/References/Manager/_index.md

 ---
 title: Manager
 weight: 30
-description: 'Nesta seção, você encontra informações referentes ao Horusec-Manager.'
+description: 'On this section you will find information about Horusec-Manager.'
 ---

 ---